JulianWard147/phase_2_group_4/README.md

-Insight 1
+Insight 1 - Knowing the limitations of our model, we would recommend focusing on houses that are on the market for less than 1 million dollars.
+At prices above that, our model tends to under value homes and we cannot confidently predict prices above that point.

-Insight 2 - Grade
+Insight 2 -
 Insight 3